 Time Capsule Ideas for Couples or Anniversaries

 A wonderful way to celebrate an anniversary is to create a couple’s time capsule.
-Here’s a list of things you can include to preserve your love.
+Here’s a list of ideas for things you can include to preserve your love in a time capsule:

 25. Pictures of you two